therohk/datum-merge/src/diff-lib/README.md

 * diff response should be immutable
 * general code upgrades and variable cleanup
 * avoid introducing any dependancies within module
-* publish only diff as a drop-in replacement package ( todo )
+* bundled package size is seven times smaller

 ---